matt2718/colorado-qb/_pages/info/rules.md

 If the player is **correct**, they receive **10 points** and their team is given a **bonus question**.
-At many tournaments, if a player buzzes before a marked point in the question, they are awarded **15 points** instead of the usual 10.
+At many tournaments, if a player buzzes before a marked point in the question, they are awarded **15 points** (or possibly 20, depending on the rules) instead of the usual 10.
 This is called a "power".

 If the player is **incorrect** (or fails to give an answer in the allotted time), their teammates **may not buzz** for the remainder of the question.
-In addition, **5 points are deducted from their team's score** (this is known as a "neg").
+In addition, **5 points may be deducted from their team's score** (depending on the specific rules used).
+This is known as a "neg".
 However, this penalty does not apply if the moderator has finished reading the question or if the other team has already buzzed.
+Some tournaments, most notably the PACE NSC, have no negs.

 In some cases, a player's answer is partially correct, but not specific enough (for example, a player may answer "Roosevelt" without specifying Theodore or